emacs-mirror/emacs/mps/manual/source/topic/platform.rst

 .. c:macro:: MPS_BUILD_LL

-    A :term:`C` preprocessor macro that indicates, if defined, that the MPS was compiled by the C compiler from the LLVM (Low Level Virtual Machine) system.
+    A :term:`C` preprocessor macro that indicates, if defined, that the MPS was compiled by Clang, the C compiler from the LLVM (Low Level Virtual Machine) system.

 .. c:macro:: MPS_BUILD_MV